Zimbabweans in South Africa Also Want To Be Repatriated

 Spray Vandai requests urgent repatriation

-Vandai said that his compatriots preferred returning home to ensure their safety.
+Vandai said his compatriots preferred to return home to ensure their safety.
 He said that people were trying to go back home because it was better to be safe than sorry.
 The Gugulethu resident said that the local situation became unbearable following recent xenophobic unrest in Western Cape locations like Kraaifontein and Mossel Bay.

 Read also